fuzdev/www.fuz.dev/README.md

 Fuz is a zippy stack and forge for the commons.
 Right now Fuz includes a collection of libraries for making modern websites with TypeScript, CSS, Svelte, and SvelteKit/Vite.
-Soon they'll be joined by native tools for streamlined software development, written in Rust.
+Soon they'll be joined by native tools for sovereign software development, written in Rust.

 ## License 🐦